javiearth/git-course/git-course.md

 # Git course
-<small>Version: 0.3.1.</small>
+<small>Version: 0.3.2.</small>

 ### About this course.

-This is a brief course that teaches by examples, its aim is to help you achieve a level of understanding about git enough to work in most projects.
+This is a brief course that teaches by examples, its aim is to help you achieve a level of understanding about Git enough to work in most projects.

 In the course I propose a simple example of a project to apply the concepts I teach, but you can choose other by your own.
 I will use this example along the whole course so you can practice with me and check if you understand the lessons.